Effective Bear Smart Bylaws and Ordinances

 Passing and enforcing laws is only a small part of an effective regulatory system.
 It is also important to help people understand what the rules are, why they exist, and how they can easily and cost-effectively be obeyed.
 Education and financial assistance can be an important part of ensuring residents and visitors willingly participate in bear-proofing your community.

-A public awareness campaign should ensure that residents are aware of any new bylaws or ordinances; why they have been implemented (i.e. to prevent bears from becoming food-conditioned, and thus a threat to public safety); and what the consequences of contravening the new rules are.
+A public awareness campaign should ensure that residents are aware of any new bylaws or ordinances; why they have been implemented (i.e. to prevent bears from accessing human food/waste); and what the consequences of contravening the new rules are.

 Financial assistance can help increase the level of compliance.
 For example, rebate programs for bear-proof garbage and storage bins can make it less expensive (and therefore easier) for residents to securely store garbage, pet food and other attractants.